It’s happened again.

 But trying to improve our lives by getting a certain reaction from someone is a waste of time.
 That emotional baggage is only weighing you down.

 “As we all know, we can’t control anyone else’s behavior, and we can’t make another person want to or be able to change,” says psychotherapist Nancy Colier.

 Expending this kind of energy is harmful in a variety of ways.
-In an effort to earn praise, you might take on more responsibility than you can effectively manage at work, causing more stress and inviting the criticism you’re hoping to avoid when you're unable to fulfill the obligations you've taken on.
-Or you might find yourself behaving in ways that don’t square with your values in an effort to win over a new friend.
+For example, you might take on too much at work, causing stress and inviting the criticism you’re trying to avoid.
+Or you might find yourself behaving in ways that don’t square with your priorities in life just to win over a new friend.

 Caring too much about how other people think and behave clouds our ability to make the best decisions for ourselves.
-If you find yourself spending too much time trying to control others’ reactions to you, it might be time to consider exploring better motivations for your decisions.
+If you find yourself spending time trying to control others’ perceptions of you, consider exploring better motivations for your decisions.
 Your time is too precious to waste in this way.

 Letting your self-worth be defined by others.

 One of the reasons we try to control people’s reactions is that we feel our self-worth is tied up in their opinions.
 We erroneously equate our value with their opinion of us.
 We might unwittingly think, “If my boss likes me, it means I’m a valued member of the team.”

 Attaching your sense of self-worth to another person’s opinion of yourself is a bad idea.
 For one thing, it’s risky.